surifirstpin/biplus_documentation/docs/README.md

 # multilevel accessibility
-You have the flexibility of getting connected to business intelligence from Desktop,tablet and mobile where ever you are.
+You have the flexibility of getting connected to business intelligence from Desktop,tablet and mobile device where ever you are.

 # dialects